MichaelKotwica/459-clean-sweep-group-4/README.md

                     Clean Sweep Info After Cleaning:
   Powered On: false   Dirt Capacity: 36/50   Battery Level: 131.5/250.0
 ```

+### Clean Sweep Traversals

 ![FPTraversed](https://github.com/user-attachments/assets/8cf4664b-6bc9-4c1b-9822-cf572cfbb029)
+- The blue path indicates the Clean Sweep's traversals.
+- The yellow path indicates the Clean Sweeps traversals to reach the nearest charging station.

+---

 ## Clean Sweep Robotic Vacuum Cleaner & Sensor Simulator
 Your company has assembled a small team of developers and business people to work on the